Fertilizing Your Lawn

 McPheeters fertilizer is a high quality slow release fertilizer that combines a polyurethane coat with a durable overcoat.
 This fertilizer coating process creates a more uniform and consistent release of nutrients while remaining cost effective.

 We sell four basic fertilizer blends.
-Our “Starter Fertilizer” is 16-16-16- (Pink), which is ideal for establishing new sod, gardens, shrubs and trees.
-Once your lawn is established, you can choose from our three 20-10-10 formulations.
-20-10-10 comes in both “Standard” and “Slow Release”, and the “Slow Release” comes with or without iron.
+Our “Starter Fertilizer” is 16-16-16-7S (Pink), which is ideal for establishing new sod, gardens, shrubs and trees.
+Once your lawn is established, you can choose from our three formulations.
+20-10-10 comes in a “Slow Release” form, and the “Slow Release” comes with iron (Red) or without iron (Blue).
 The iron is non-staining.
-The 20-10-10 blends also use calcium in the formula.
-Calcium helps with disease resistance and is an essential nutrient that is not sufficiently abundant in our local soils.
-Our “Standard” 20-10-10-5-2 (Yellow) is great for all your turf grass and landscape needs, and it is especially helpful for greening up your lawn following the long winter.
+Our third formulation is “Standard” release, 20-6-6-10S-2Fe (Yellow), and is great for all your turf grass and landscape needs, and it is especially helpful for greening up your lawn following the long winter.
 Our “Slow Release” forms of 20-10-10 are perfect for maintaining your lawn during the year while reducing clippings and surges in growth.
+The 20-10-10 and 20-6-6 blends also use calcium in the formula.
+Calcium helps with disease resistance, improves soil structure, aeration and drainage and is an essential nutrient that is not sufficiently abundant in our local soils.
 We have formulations to meet whatever fertilizer need that you might have.
 We believe in our fertilizer line and have confidence in the company that manufactures, blends, and bags these quality products.

 We have color-coded labels for all of our fertilizer varieties in order to make it easier for everyone to remember what fertilizer to use, and what fertilizer you have used in the past.
 The fertilizers we offer and their colors are:

 RED 20-10-10-5S-2Fe w/ 50% of N is slow release